fifteen3/softwareniagara.github.io/README.md

 ## License

 The source code for this website is available under the MIT license.
-See `LICENSE.md` for details.
+See `LICENSE.txt` for details.
 The content of this website is available under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_CA"><img alt="Creative Commons Licence" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png" /></a>.